 ## Penguins

-Doing this gives me a slide with a picture of penguins in the background with the text Penguins in front of it.
-Figure 8-10 shows the output.
+Doing this produces a slide with a picture of penguins in the background and the text Penguins in front of it, as shown in Figure 8-10.

 [F08010.png]

 Figure 8-10: A slide that uses a background image

-Customizing our Slides Further
+Now let’s add custom CSS to improve this new slide.

+Applying CSS to Slides

-One issue with the slide we just made is that it’s hard to read the word “Penguins.”
+One issue with the slide we just made is that the word Penguins is hard to read.
 It would probably be best if we could make the text bigger and a different color.
-To do this, we need to use some CSS, the language used to style HTML documents (remember, when we knit our xaringan presentation, we end up with an HTML document).
+To do this, we need to use CSS, the language used to style HTML documents.
 If you’re thinking, “I’m reading this book to learn R, not CSS,” don’t worry.
-You just have to know a bit of CSS to make tweaks to your slides.
+You’ll need only a bit of CSS to make tweaks to your slides.

+To apply CSS to your slides, you can write your own custom code, use a CSS theme, or combine the two approaches using the xaringanthemer package.

+Custom CSS

+To add custom CSS, create a new code chunk, placing css between the curly brackets:

+XXXXX
-To add custom CSS, I’m going to create a code chunk.
-To tell R Markdown that this code chunk contains CSS, not R, I put the text “css” in between the curly brackets.
-I can then add CSS like this to tell R Markdown to make the h2 (the second-level header) 150px and white.
-I have to add the .remark-slide-content before the h2 in order to make sure we target the specific element in our presentation (remark comes from remark.js, a JavaScript library to make presentations that xaringan uses under the hood).

-We can see our slide in Figure 8-11.
+In this code chunk, we tell R Markdown to make the h2 (the second-level header) 150px and white.
+We must also add the .remark-slide-content before the h2 to make sure we target the specific element in our presentation.
+The term remark comes from remark.js, a JavaScript library for making presentations that xaringan uses under the hood.
+You can see the new slide in Figure 8-11.

 [F08011.png]